Gakare/Fall2024.OB/CEE_307/Modules/3_-_Principles_of_the_Time-Value_of_Money/3a/3a - Introduction to the concept of the time-value of money and compound interest formulae.md

 	$i$ = effective interest rate per period
 	$N$ = number of compounding periods (or length of analysis, in periods)
 	$P$ = present sum of money or cash flow at period $N$
+	$F$ = future single sum of money or cash flow at period $N$
 	$A$ = uniform regular end-of-period cash flows from period 1 to $N$.
 # Cash-flow diagram
-A cash flow diagram is a schematic representation of the project cash flows over time.
-Typically, the x-axis represents time periods and each cash flow is placed at an appropriate time period and represented by a vertical arrow either facing upwwards for positive cash flows, or downwards for negative cash flows.
+- A cash flow diagram is a schematic representation of the project cash flows over time.
+- Typically, the x-axis represents time periods and each cash flow is placed at an appropriate time period and represented by a vertical arrow either facing upwwards for positive cash flows, or downwards for negative cash flows.

 # Sign convention of cash flows in a cash-flow diagrams
 - Cost or expenditures are considered "**negative**" cash flows and are represented by "downard-pointing" arrows.